PdoyleC/Portfolio-1-Project/README.md

 ### 404 ERROR

-* After <https://pdoylec.github.io/Portfolio-1-Project/index.html> was entered into the search bar and Crosshaven Chess Society site was opened, the following letters were entered to the end of the search <dfghjklghj>.
+* After <https://pdoylec.github.io/Portfolio-1-Project/index.html> was entered into the search bar and Crosshaven Chess Society site was opened, the following letters were entered to the end of the search dfghjklghj.
 The 404 ERROR page opened.
 ![404 ERROR](documentation/404-error-page1.jpg)